-- electronic monitoring is a new measure that has been spreading in many industrialized countries. - electronic monitoring is used not only as a sanction, but also as an alternative to pre-trial detention, and as a condition of parole. - due to the expense of the measure, electronic monitoring is not in very wide use in developing countries.
+- electronic monitoring is a new measure that has been spreading in many industrialized countries. - electronic monitoring is used not only as a sanction, but also as an alternative to pretrial detention, and as a condition of parole. - due to the expense of the measure, electronic monitoring is not in very wide use in developing countries.

-In electronic monitoring, the offender is ordered to remain at home or, at specified times, at his or her place of employment, educational institution, or other accepted location.
+In electronic monitoring, the offender is ordered to remain at home or, at specified times, at his or her place of employment, educational institution or other accepted location.
 The offender has a monitor attached (usually to his or her wrist or ankle) to help in ensuring compliance with the order.

-Electronic monitoring was first used in the United States in 1983.
-Its purpose is to ensure that the offender remains where he or she is supposed to be, or alternatively that the offender does not enter proscribed areas or approach specific persons, such as potential victims.
+Electronic monitoring was first used in the United States in 1983.31 Its purpose is to ensure that the offender remains where he or she is supposed to be, or alternatively that the offender does not enter proscribed areas or approach specific persons, such as potential victims.
 It can be used as a sentence in its own right, or as a condition of probation (or another community-based sentence).
-Before conviction, it can be used as an alternative to pre-trial detention (as for example in Belgium, France, the Netherlands, Northern Ireland and Portugal), and at a later stage, as a condition of a prison furlough or of parole from prison (as in Finland and Sweden).
+Before conviction, it can be used as an alternative to pre-trial detention (as, for example, in Belgium, France, the Netherlands, Northern Ireland and Portugal), and at a later stage, as a condition of a prison furlough or of parole from prison (as in Finland and Sweden).

 Although electronic monitoring is a very recent innovation in corrections, it has spread relatively rapidly from the United States, first to the United Kingdom, and then to Canada, New Zealand, Australia and South Korea, and to a large number of countries in Europe.
 Table 4 in Appendix 1 provides data showing the rapid spread in Europe.
-While only five countries in Europe appeared to be using electronic monitoring in 1999, in 2007 it was in
+While only five countries in Europe appeared to use electronic monitoring in 1999, in 2007 it was in use in at least ten European countries, in 2013 in at least fifteen, and in 2017 in at least twenty-one.
+According to Mombelli 2019, electronic monitoring is being used or is being experimented with in some forty countries around the world.32